advanced-computer-lab/It-s-Not-A-Bug-It-s-A-Feature/README.md

 ## In the Home Page, you can:

   ### A) Specify your Round Trip Details:
-    In the home page you can specify the dates of your departure and return, cabin class, number of travellers, and then click "Search" in order to find departure flights that match your preferences.
+   In the home page you can specify the dates of your departure and return, cabin class, number of travellers,
+    and then click "Search" in order to find departure flights that match your preferences.

   ### B) Choose Departure Flight:
-    After clicking search, a list of all departure flights matching your search criteria will be displayed, from which you can choose your preferred departure flight.
+   After clicking search, a list of all departure flights matching your search criteria will be displayed,
+    from which you can choose your preferred departure flight.

   ### C) Choose Return Flight:
-    After choosing a departure flight, click 'return flight' to view the list of return flights that match your search criteria, from which you can choose your preferred return flight.
+   After choosing a departure flight, click 'return flight' to view the list of return flights that match your
+    search criteria, from which you can choose your preferred return flight.

   ### D) Reserve The Trip:
-    Next, you can reserve a flight by clicking 'Confirm Reservation'.
+   You can now reserve a flight by clicking 'Confirm Reservation'.

   ### D) Choose Seats:
-    Next, you can choose the seats you prefer both the departure plane and the return plane.
+   You can then choose the seats you prefer both the departure plane and the return plane.

    If you are not logged in, you will be prompted your username and password first.

    If you do not have an account click "I Don't Have an Account" so you can sign up.

   ### E) Pay Using Credit Card:
    Finally, you can pay using a credit card (Do not enter real credit card information, this is only a demo).

   ## In My Profile Page, you can: